hjoly2003/stratospheric-main/chapters/part-I-addendum/README.md

 # Part I Addendum: Configuring HTTPS and a Custom Domain with Route 53 and ELB

 ## Summary

-In this chapter, we’ll add a custom domain to our application and create and install an SSL certificate for that domain.
+In this chapter, we’ll do the following:

+* ]:domain - add a custom domain to our application
+* ]:cert	 - create and install an SSL certificate for that domain
+* ]:https-redirect - redirect any unencrypted http calls to https
+* ]:a_record - create a DNS A record to route calls from that domain to our application.

 ## Playing with the CDK Apps